 Winter of Discontent

 Schuyler was distracted from his preparations by a winter of bitter political infighting as his New England detractors blamed him for the northern failures.
-General Horatio Gates replaced him in March 1777, but the New York delegation in Congress raised a ruckus, and Schuyler was reinstated shortly after that.
-But the bitter infighting would continue even as Schuyler strove to bolster Ticonderoga and begged his New England foes for more regiments to take on the British onslaught forming in Canada.
+General Horatio Gates replaced him in March 1777, but the New York delegation in Congress raised a ruckus, and Schuyler was reinstated shortly afterward.
+However, the bitter infighting continued even as Schuyler worked to bolster Ticonderoga and begged his New England foes for more regiments to face the British onslaught forming in Canada.

 Gibraltar of the North